English Cocker Spaniel

 - Coat Length

-The English Cocker's coat is medium length.
-It may be flat or wavy and is silky smooth to the touch.
+The English Cocker Spaniel coat is medium in length.
+It may be flat or wavy, but it’s always smooth and silky.

 - Coat Color

-English Cocker Spaniel colors vary quite a bit, from solid black, liver (brown) or red shades to parti-colored pups with white, black, liver and red markings.
+English Cocker Spaniel colors vary quite a bit, from solid black, liver (brown), or shades of red, to parti-colored pups with white, black, liver, and red markings.

 - Tail